PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_API.md

 ### Search terminals

 The search terminal API allow the thirdparty system search terminals by page.
-Note: This result of this API does not include the geolocation, firmware and installed application, if you need those 3 information in result please use another search terminals AP
+Note: This result of this API does not include the geolocation, firmware and installed application, if you need those 3 information in result please use another search terminals API

 **API**